Explore health content from A to Z.

 I need information about...

 Cartilage is a smooth substance that protects the ends of your bones.
 When you have arthritis, this cartilage breaks down and can no longer protect your bones.
 The bones rub against each other, causing pain and swelling.
-Over time, bone spurs (small pieces of rough or splintered bone) may develop, and the joint's range of motion becomes limited.
+Over time, bone spurs (small pieces of rough or splintered bone) may develop, and the joint's range of motion can become limited.

 Some of the more common symptoms of arthritis include: